 Government-by-Government Assessments: Guinea

-- publishing an executive budget proposal within a reasonable period of time;
+- Publishing an executive budget proposal within a reasonable period;

-- including allocations to, earnings from, and debt obligations of state-owned enterprises in budget documents;
+- Incorporating allocations to and earnings from state-owned enterprises in budget documents;

-- publishing audit reports of the government’s executed budget within a reasonable period of time; and
+- Publishing audit reports of the government’s entire annual executed budget.